ssb-js/ssb-js/README.md

 - 'Maintainers' are contributors trusted to steward a project and vote.
 - Maintainers MUST have the 'owner' role on GitHub and NPM.
 - Maintainers MUST have 2FA enabled on GitHub and NPM.
-- Maintainers MUST communicate in the project's CONTRIBUTING.md what types of changes in a project pull request are blocked from merging.
+- Maintainers SHOULD communicate in the project's CONTRIBUTING.md what types of changes in a project pull request are frequently blocked from merging.
 - Maintainers SHOULD communicate in a project's CONTRIBUTING.md how contributors can get started and what is expected in a pull request.
 - Maintainers SHOULD review and merge outstanding patches for the project they maintain.
 - Maintainers MAY review and merge patches for other projects.